cybermura-dev/MatuleMe/README.md

 ## Roadmap

-*(List planned future features or improvements here)*

 - Social authentication integration
 - Push notifications
 - Further UI/UX enhancements

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details. *(Ensure you have a LICENSE file in your repository)*
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-If you have any questions or feedback, feel free to open an issue in the repository or contact [Ваше имя/email].